 This evidence can include medical records, lab reports, and statements from your doctor.
 If you have any questions about filing a Supplemental Claim, please contact the VA.

 Camp Lejeune has a long and troubled history with water contamination.
 For decades, the government waited to publicize the toxic problem or inform the victims.

-Unfortunately, it was already too late for many of those exposed to the toxin.
+Unfortunately, it was too late for many exposed to the toxin.
 Studies have shown that TCE can cause cancer, birth defects, and other serious health problems.

 In 2012, after years of lobbying by affected veterans and their families, Congress passed the Camp Lejeune Veterans Act, which provided healthcare and compensation for those affected by the contamination.

 Iraq and Afghanistan Burn Pits: The Toxic Problem the Government Tried to Hide

 The military has been burning hazardous waste in open-air pits in Iraq and Afghanistan for years.

 The fumes from these pits have caused severe health problems for soldiers and civilians alike, but the government has only recently taken action to address the issue.